-I like to use the ‘latest twelve-month’ data, which either annualizes the most recent 6-month earnings update, or in some cases, the most recent annual report is already the latest available financial data.
-This allows me to analyze different stocks on a more comparable basis, using the latest information.
-For Broadway Financial, its latest trailing-twelve-month earnings is US$548.00K, which, against last year’s figure, has taken a dive by a significant -86.55%.
-Given that these values may be somewhat short-term, I have determined an annualized five-year value for BYFC’s earnings, which stands at -US$25.21K This means although earnings declined from last year, over a longer period of time, Broadway Financial’s earnings have been increasing on average.
+I prefer to use the ‘latest twelve-month’ data, which annualizes the most recent half-year data, or in some cases, the latest annual report is already the most recent financial year data.
+This allows me to analyze various companies in a uniform manner using new information.
+For Broadway Financial, its most recent earnings (trailing twelve month) is $4.5M, which compared to the prior year’s figure, has plunged by a large -35.54%.
+Since these values may be fairly nearsighted, I have created an annualized five-year figure for BYFC’s net income, which stands at -$0.1M.
+This suggests that while earnings declined against the prior year, over the longer term, Broadway Financial’s earnings have been growing on average.

-How has it been able to do this?
-Let’s take a look at whether it is solely due to industry tailwinds, or if Broadway Financial has seen some company-specific growth.
-In the past couple of years, Broadway Financial increased its bottom line faster than revenue by efficiently controlling its costs.
-This has caused a margin expansion and profitability over time.
-Eyeballing growth from a sector-level, the US mortgage industry has been growing, albeit, at a subdued single-digit rate of 8.64% in the prior twelve months, and a substantial 14.71% over the past five.
-This suggests that whatever tailwind the industry is enjoying, Broadway Financial has not been able to realize the gains unlike its industry peers.
+What’s enabled this growth?
+Let’s take a look at whether it is only a result of industry tailwinds, or if Broadway Financial has seen some company-specific growth.
+Over the past few years, Broadway Financial expanded its bottom line faster than revenue by efficiently controlling its costs.
+This brought about a margin expansion and profitability over time.
+Scanning growth from a sector-level, the US thrifts and mortgage finance industry has been growing its average earnings by double-digit 11.49% over the past twelve months, and 14.84% over the previous few years.
+This means whatever tailwind the industry is deriving benefit from, Broadway Financial has not been able to reap as much as its average peer.

 What does this mean?

 Though Broadway Financial’s past data is helpful, it is only one aspect of my investment thesis.
-Companies that are profitable, but have unpredictable earnings, can have many factors impacting its business.
+Companies are profitable, but have volatile earnings, can have many factors influencing its business.
 I suggest you continue to research Broadway Financial to get a better picture of the stock by looking at:

 To help readers see pass the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price sensitive company announcements.